See the latest vacancies and find out about working for MSF UKJobs in the UK

 Applicants for some positions will be required to take a technical test.
 We will advise you of this in advance.

 Once you have been accepted onto the register, you are considered available to work for MSF.
-It is therefore very important that you take this seriously and are VERY clear about your availability.
+It is really important that you take this seriously and are very clear about your availability.

-It is not possible for field staff to choose a particular location to be matched to.
-Placements are determined by the operational needs in the field and field staff are asked to be as flexible as possible to be placed where they are most needed.
+It is not possible for you to choose a particular location.
+Placements are determined by the operational needs in the field and we ask you to be as flexible as possible so we can place you where you are needed most.

 This is a competitive process as many people apply globally for a limited number of positions.

-Once matched to a mission, it is likely that you will be sent on a one-week preparation course known as the PPD (preparation for primary departure).
+Once matched to a mission, you will be sent on a one-week preparation course known as the PPD (preparation for primary departure).